nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Deleting a task: `delete`
 Deletes an existing task in your task manager.
 This will remove them from the storage.
-If you want to mark them as done instead, take a look at the `done` command below. <br>
+If you want to mark them as done instead, take a look at the format for `done` below. <br>
 Format: `delete INDEX`
 > `INDEX` refers to the task number in the current displayed list.<br>